Kelvinator: History

 The enterprise was established on September 18, 1914, in Detroit, Michigan, United States, by engineer Nathaniel B. Wales, who introduced his idea for a practical electric refrigeration unit for the home to Edmund Copeland and Arnold Goss.

-Wales, a young inventor, secured financial backing from Arnold Goss, then secretary of the Buick Automobile company, to develop the first household mechanical refrigerators to be marketed under the name "Electro-Automatic Refrigerating Company".
+Wales, a young inventor, secured financial backing from Goss, secretary of the Buick automobile company, to develop the first household mechanical refrigerators to be marketed under the name "Electro-Automatic Refrigerating Company".
 After producing many experimental models, Wales selected one for manufacturing.

 In February 1916, the name of the business was changed to "Kelvinator Company" in honor of the Irish-Scottish physicist, Lord Kelvin (William Thomson, 1st Baron Kelvin), the discoverer of absolute zero.
 Kelvinator was among two dozen home refrigerators introduced to the U.S. market in 1916.
-In 1918, Kelvinator introduced the first refrigerator with any type of automatic control.
+In 1918, Kelvinator introduced the first refrigerator featuring automatic control.

 Frustrated by ice-boxes, the Grand Rapids Refrigerator Company introduced a porcelain-lined "Leonard Cleanable" ice cabinet.
 Kelvinator began buying Leonard's boxes for its electric refrigerated models.
 By 1923, the Kelvinator Company held 80% of the American market for electric refrigerators.

 On July 3, 1925, Kelvinator bought Nizer Corporation in a tri-party merger valued at $20 million.

 In 1926, the company acquired Leonard, which had been founded in 1881.
 Kelvinator concentrated its entire appliance production at the Grand Rapids factory in 1928.
 That year, George W. Mason assumed control of Kelvinator.
-Under his leadership, the company lowered its costs while increasing market share through 1936.
+Under his leadership, the company reduced its costs while increasing its market share through 1936.